kevinlinxc/badapple-irl/README.md

-# Downsampling
+# Badapple-irl

-The idea behind this module is to downsample the Bad Apple!! video into circles, so that I can recreate the video in real life using actual (fake) apples.
+The idea behind this project was to downsample the Bad Apple!! video into circles, so that I could recreate the video in real life using actual (fake) apples.
 ![downsample.png](downsample.png)

 Below is a description of all the Python code that I wrote for this project, in the order that I wrote them in.